Toxic Parenting – Signs, Types, and How to Deal with It

 2. The Controlling Parent

 A controlling parent doubts their children’s abilities and uses care, guilt, manipulation, and over-helpfulness to direct their lives.
-They dictate, control their children’s feelings, thoughts and decisions.
+They dictate and control their children’s feelings, thoughts and decisions.
 As they’re scared to become irrelevant in the family, they make their children feel helpless and over-dependent on their parents.

 3. The Substance Abusers

 Alcoholic parents have very little time or energy for the demands of parenthood.
-They get violent in anger, show unpredictable or aggressive behavior.
+They get violent in anger and show unpredictable or aggressive behaviour.
 Using denial, stress, or professional problems as a weapon, these parents deny that the problem exists in principle.

 4. The Verbal Abusers